 CogZum solution: We found there are multiple apps to help you make a shopping list, as well as general purpose lists tools.
 But there was none that combined those two for you.
 So in CogZum we paired your complete searchable household inventory with a smart shopping list.
 As you can guess, we don’t know what is currently stocked in your home, but we created two ways for you to make the inventory with minimum effort.
 A “template” list is offered by the app for a “quick start” or you can just fill it “on the go” by crossing off items from your shopping list.
 Once you’ve done it, it will be yours forever – CogZum has all the controls to let you keep it up to date with minimal effort.

-Food ends up in the bin because we have been too optimistic with our cooking plans.
+- Food ends up in the bin because we have been too optimistic about our cooking plans.

 If the first principle of smart shopping is ‘plan ahead’, the second one is ‘don’t plan too much’.
 This is extremely relevant for those who prefer one big weekly shopping rather than going to the deli 3-4 times a week.
 When we go to the store with the good intention to secure the meal plans for at least 5 days ahead, we always go for the optimistic prognosis.
 We make sure we buy products for 5 days of home-made dinner, plus lunch boxes, snacks for the office, etc. Then we go out one evening, the next day someone has a birthday in the office.
 There you go, you have 25% more food than needed, with a likelihood that 100% of it will go to the bin.